Arsaev/art-void/README.md

-# Void-Astro
+# Art Void

-> 🧑‍🚀 Void-Astro is a minimalistic blog starter template designed for developers and writers who appreciate simplicity and elegance.
-Built with [Astro](https://astro.build/), this template leverages the power of [TailwindCSS](https://tailwindcss.com/) for styling and comes with a built-in dark mode, making it aesthetically pleasing and easy on the eyes.
+> 🎨 Art Void is a minimalistic theme for art portfolio + blog sites.
+Built with [Astro](https://astro.build/) and [TailwindCSS](https://tailwindcss.com/), it offers a clean, elegant canvas for artists and creators to showcase their work and share insights.
+Features a built-in dark mode for a refined viewing experience.

 ## Features

-- **Minimalistic Design.**
+- **Minimalistic Design**
+- **Portfolio & Blog Support**
 - **Dark Mode**
-- **Build with TailwindCSS**:
+- **Built with TailwindCSS**
 - **Responsive**

 ## Getting Started